What is dialysis?

 Types of dialysis

 There are two general types of dialysis.
-You should discuss your dialysis options with your doctor to best understand which option is right for you.
+Discuss all of your dialysis options with your doctor to understand which option is right for you.
 The types of dialysis include:

 - Hemodialysis is a procedure in which your blood flows from your body to a machine called a hemodialyzer.
 The hemodialyzer removes wastes, extra fluid, and other harmful substances from your blood.
 It then returns the blood to your body.
 A specialized hemodialysis team often performs hemodialysis in a hospital or outpatient dialysis center.
 Some patients are trained to perform hemodialysis in the home.